Hans Baur

 Johannes 'Hans' Baur (19 June 1897 – 17 February 1993) was Adolf Hitler's pilot during the political campaigns of the early 1930s.
 He began his aviation career as a flying ace in World War I. He later became Hitler's personal pilot and leader of the Reichsregierung squadron.
-Apprehended by the Soviet Union at the end of World War II in Europe, he was imprisoned in the Soviet Union for ten years before he was extradited to France on 10 October 1955, where he was imprisoned until 1957.
-He died in Herrsching, Bavaria, in 1993.
+Apprehended by the Soviet Union at the end of World War II in Europe, he was imprisoned in the Soviet Union for ten years.
+He died in Herrsching, Bavaria, in February 1993.